lakinduakash/v-len/README.md

 # v-len
-Small cmd utility for find total length of video list in a folder or list of folders
+Small cmd utility for finding total length of video list in a folder or list of folders

 usage: dlen [option]